ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 -   Imperative: absolute command or order
 -   The categorical imperative is an ethical principle developed by Kant.
 It states that an action is morally good if it can be willed as a universal law, i.e. if it could be applied to everyone without leading to a contradiction.

+## 6. To understand a difficult metaphysical assertion from a philsopher, one only needs to figure out what morality the philosopher is aiming at.
+For it's the moral purpose of the philosopher that dictates the shape his philosophy will eventually grow in.
+There's nothing in philosophy that is absolutely impersonal. {#6-dot-to-understand-a-difficult-metaphysical-assertion-from-a-philsopher-one-only-needs-to-figure-out-what-morality-the-philosopher-is-aiming-at-dot-for-it-s-the-moral-purpose-of-the-philosopher-that-dictates-the-shape-his-philosophy-will-eventually-grow-in-dot-there-s-nothing-in-philosophy-that-is-absolutely-impersonal-dot}

+How did he work up to this conclusion?

+-   Nietzsche doesn't believe in the "impulse to knowledge" as the father of philosophy.
+Instead the impulse to knowledge steam from the need to use them as a tool.
+-   However, he believes whoever thinks of himself as creative and inspiring and certainly possesses that "impulse" are certainly willing to consider themselves superior to others as it's what impulse does - imperious and hence tend to "philosophize".
+-   Unlike scientific scholars, even though most of their impulses might be driven by material interests, there might be a tiny bit of interests that are purely driven by curiosity and the genuine interest itself.
+And the fact that most of the interests are in money making or family, is what makes it impersonal.
+For the actions and what they do usually don't characterize what they are.
+-   This is not the case for philosophers.
+What they choose for their moral compass is the testimony of where their natures stand.

+### Need further investigation <code>[0/1]</code> {#need-further-investigation}

+-   [ ] In Ch1-6, Nietzsche said the "impulse" is imperious and tends to philosophize itself.
+What does making philosophy do with **impulse**? (see [quote]({{< relref "#d41d8c" >}}))